On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

 \subsection{Correlation between $R$ and $\Gamma$}

-We obtained a significant correlation between $\Gamma$ and the reflection fraction in Fig. \ref{figure-7}.
-We used equation \ref{equ22} to perform a linear fit between these two parameters.
-The fit gave us a $\rho$ of 0.30 and a p of 0.002, considering both the controlled and upper limits of $R$.
-We obtained a positive correlation using only the constrained values with a $\rho$ of 0.28 and a p of 0.009.
-Such a study on the dependence of $\Gamma$ on $R$ has been done several times in past \citep{1999MNRAS.303L..11Z, 1999ApJ...510L.123B, 2001MNRAS.326..417M, Mattson_2007,refIDadd0,2009MNRAS.399.1293M, refIBoid0, 2016MNRAS.458.2454L, Del_Moro_2017, Zappacosta_2018,refIpand0, 2020MNRAS.495.3373E, Kang_2020}.
-In most of the studies, the authors found a strong correlation between $R$ and $\Gamma$.
-Although \cite{Mattson_2007} argued that this strong positive correlation could be due to the model degeneracies rather than any physical act. \cite{1999MNRAS.303L..11Z} suggested that the observed correlation could be explained by considering an internal feedback mechanism, where the medium emitting seed photons for the primary X-ray emission also serves as the medium for reflection.
-Recently, from the analysis of 14 nearby bright Seyfert galaxies, \cite{2020MNRAS.495.3373E} also confirmed a strong correlation between $R$ and $\Gamma$.
+We obtained an indication of a positive correlation between $\Gamma$ and the reflection fraction in Table \ref{table-4}.
+We used Equation \ref{equ22} to perform a linear fit between these two parameters.
+The fit gave us a $\rho$ of 0.30 and a p of 0.002, considering the controlled and upper limits of $R$.
+We obtained a positive correlation using only the constrained values with a $\rho$ of 0.28 and a $p$ of 0.009.
+However, the KMPL and \textit{ASURV} survival analysis denied the correlation with a $\rho$ of $-$0.55 and $0.59$ and a $p$ of 0.26 and 0.03, respectively.
+The correlation is plotted in the left panel of the Fig. \ref{figure-20}

+A study on the dependence of $\Gamma$ on $R$ has been done several times in past \citep{1999MNRAS.303L..11Z, 1999ApJ...510L.123B, 2001MNRAS.326..417M, Mattson_2007,refIDadd0,2009MNRAS.399.1293M, refIBoid0, 2016MNRAS.458.2454L, Del_Moro_2017, Zappacosta_2018,refIpand0, 2020MNRAS.495.3373E, Kang_2020}.
+In most studies, the authors found a strong correlation between $R$ and $\Gamma$.
+Although \cite{Mattson_2007} argued that this strong positive correlation could be due to the model degeneracies rather than any physical act, \cite{1999MNRAS.303L..11Z} suggested that the observed correlation could be explained by considering an internal feedback mechanism, where the medium emitting seed photons for the primary X-ray emission also serves as the medium for reflection.
+Recently, from the analysis of 14 nearby bright Seyfert galaxies, \cite{2020MNRAS.495.3373E} confirmed a strong correlation between $R$ and $\Gamma$.
 The authors argued that the observed correlation could be either due to the Compton cooling process or the changing geometry of the disk-corona system.
-Recently, \cite{Kang_2020} also reported a strong correlation between $R$ and $\Gamma$, suggesting the outflowing corona model could explain the correlation.
+Recently, \cite{Kang_2020} also reported a strong correlation between $R$ and $\Gamma$.
+According to the authors, a stronger reflection and a softer X-ray spectrum could be predicted in the case of an outflowing corona.